NFDI4Energy/simulation-service-requirements/use_cases.md

 | **Priority**                     | High |
 | **Related Measures**             | M5.1 |

-## UC04 - Find simulation model and data for co-simulation
+## UC04 - Find simulation models and data for co-simulation
 |||
 |---|---|
 | **Scope/Objective**               | The user has to be supported in finding a simulation model for a PV plant to use it in a co-simulation, furthermore the user needs to find data for the model |